Suspicion-Agent: Playing Imperfect Information Games with Theory of Mind Aware GPT-4: Conclusion

-Through this approach, we can deduce the opponent's behavior pattern.
-Notably, since the input for behavior pattern analysis is the same as that for the Reflexion module, we have integrated them into a single module to reduce inference time, as shown in Figure \ref{fig:illustration}.
-After identifying the opponent's behavior pattern, LLMs can be prompted to predict the strength of the opponent's current hand or observations in the game.
-This is expressed as: $O_{\text{card\_pred}} \sim \prod_{i=1}^{M} F_\theta(O_{\text{card\_pred}}[i] | \text{Prompt}_{\text{card\_pred}}, \text{Rule}, h^{j-1}, O_{bp}, \text{Obs}_{r}^j, O_{\text{card\_pred}}[1,\ldots,i-1])$. \begin{shaded} \textbf{Sample Prompts for First-Order Cards Prediction (Incomplete) :} \quad \textit{{Understanding the game rule, your observation, progress summarization in the current game, the estimated behaviour pattern of the opponent, and your knowledge about the game, please infer the probabilities about the cards of the opponent (number 100\% in total) step by step.}} \end{shaded}

-With these predictions, we can further augment the previous \textbf{Planning} module and \textbf{Evaluator} module with $O_{\text{card\_pred}}$ as the additional input, so that we can further propose better plans considering the opponent's card and estimate the winning rate of each plan, so that we can better make the decision.
-Because the input of \textbf{Planning} module and \textbf{Evaluator} module are highly overlapped and our budgets are limited, we combine these two modules together to save the costs:

-\begin{shaded} \textbf{Sample Prompts for Planning and Evaluator (Incomplete):} \quad \textit{ Make Reasonable Plans: Please plan several strategies according to actions you can play now to win the whole game step by step.
-Note that you can say something or keep silent to confuse your opponent.}

 \textit{Potential opponent's actions and Estimate Winning/Lose/Draw Rate: From the perspective of the opponent, please infer what the action opponent with probability would do when the opponent holds different cards based on his behaviour pattern, and then calculate the winning/lose/draw rates when opponent holds different cards step by step.
-Output in a tree structure: } \end{shaded}
+Output in a tree structure: } \end{shaded} The sample outputs are shown in Figure \ref{fig:tom_first} and \ref{sec:first}.